-Point B is reached by depressing the ambient water pressure by the amount necessary to create a suction which will permit an air bubble to enter the void spaces through the openings available between the solids.
+Point B is reached from Point A by depressing the ambient water pressure by the amount necessary to create a suction which will permit an air bubble to enter the void spaces through the openings available between the solids.
 This, in a mass of uniformly sized spheres, results in the drainage of most of the pore water.
-So, the system thereby passes from a 2-phase to a 3-phase material.
+So, the system then passes from 2-phase to 3-phased.

-At Point C the loss of water comes to a halt, and the moisture content cannot be reduced further by depressing the ambient pressure.
+At Point C the loss of water comes to a halt, and cannot be further reduced unless there is a further depression in pore water potential.
 The reason for this impediment is that any remaining water is held within the menisci where particles touch, which incidentally, at this point are holding only slightly more than 20% of their water capacity.
-The continuity of the water phase has therefore been broken, and phase continuity now resides in the pore air alone: permeability is completely lost.
-The only water within the pores is in the form of isolated annuli of menisci attached at particle contacts.
+The continuity of the water phase has therefore been broken, and phase continuity now resides in the pore air alone.

-To reach Point D, where pore energy is zero, further drying is necessary and this may be brought about by evaporation or transpiration.
+To reach Point \mathbf{D} , where pore energy is zero, further drying is necessary and this may be brought about by evaporation or transpiration.
 The outside ambient water level is irrelevant.

-Similarly, Point E can only be reached from D or C by increased humidity and condensation of vapor into the menisci, thereby increasing the moisture content while lessening the suction level (increasing the pore energy).
+Similarly, Point E can only be reached from D or C by increased humidity and condensation of vapour into the menisci, thereby increasing the moisture content while lessening the suction level (increasing the pore water energy).

 Point E is a state of extreme instability.
 This is because the menisci's ability to hold water are at their full capacity and these are on the point of brimming over as depicted in Figure 2: They cannot expand without interfering with adjacent menisci.
-The only physically plausible outcome under the conditions that pertained at this stage, in order to permit further wetting, is a catastrophic inversion of the air/water interfaces.
+I was stuck for a long time at this apparent impasse.
+Finally, however, it became apparent that the only physically plausible outcome under the conditions that pertained there and then was a catastrophic inversion of the air/water interfaces.
+An event where/when the menisci surfaces flip to a complete reversal of their previous role - from one of constraining the water against the particles, to one of containing the void air within a modified bubble.